Scritch scritch scritch!!!

 I look up from my laptop and sigh.
 Here we go again.
 This is the umpteenth starling that has flown down our chimney and gotten stuck in the yoga studio fireplace.
 I can hear the poor guy banging about inside the stove, chattering in panic.

-This bird retrieval mis en place is standard by now.
+This bird retrieval sequence is standard by now.
 Open both doors.
 Grab the broom.
 Cover my head with a towel.
 Pray.

 Luckily, my stove is a top loader.
 I take a deep breath, lean my head away from the opening, and quickly flip the top open.
 The starling flies straight out at my face, causing me to shriek and duck.
 Then he zooms straight toward the clerestory window, 9 feet above the floor and too far away for me to help him.

 Of course he does.
 They always do.
-I watch in consternation as he beats his wings uselessly against the glass, still terrified and screaming.
+I watch in consternation as he beats his wings uselessly against the glass, terrified and screaming.
 I grab the broom and try to shoo him towards the open door to no avail.
-I just terrify him more; the bird dive-bombs the window even more ferociously.
+I scare him more; the bird dive-bombs the window even more ferociously.

 He doesn’t see that the glass is simply an illusion, doesn’t realize that freedom lies less than a few feet away.
 His stubborn refusal to try a different tack will be his ruin.